META-CMP/data/README.md

 # TO DOs:

+- [ ] Renaming of paths with spaces " "
+- [ ] Rework of folder structure?
+Does it all make sense?
 - [ ] All links working correctly?
+- [ ] Make consistent throughout repe: 10714 vs 10,714
+- [ ] Delete outdated or irrelevant files
+- [ ] All sub-README.md's mentioned in main README.md?

 # Do monetary policy shocks affect output, employment, and prices?
 Meta-analyses on the effects of conventional monetary policy

 This repository contains all raw and transformed data for our [pre-registered meta-study on the macroeconomic effects of conventional monetary policy](https://osf.io/cduq4).
 Below, we refer to the documentation of our data collection, management and transformation, as well as scripts for our data analyses.

----

-## Pre-registration and pre-analysis plan
+> [!IMPORTANT]

-The pre-registration and the pre-analysis plan for our meta-study can be found at [https://osf.io/cduq4](https://osf.io/cduq4).
+> The pre-registration and the pre-analysis plan for our meta-study can be found at [https://osf.io/cduq4](https://osf.io/cduq4).

 ---